DanWahlin/Angular-JumpStart/README.md

 1. Go to http://localhost:3000 in your browser

 Simply clone the project or download and extract the .zip to get started.

+Once the app is running you can play around with editing customers after you login.
+Use any email address and any password that's at least 6 characters long (with 1 digit).

 Here are a few screenshots from the app:

 <img width="500" src="src/assets/images/screenshots/cards.png" border="0" />